devloperpiyush/booking.com/README.md

 ## Overview

 🚀 This project aims to replicate the core functionality and UI design of Booking.com, a popular online travel agency, using React.js for the frontend and Node.js with Express for the backend.
-It demonstrates the development of a dynamic and interactive user interface for booking accommodations.
+It demonstrates the development of a dynamic and interactive user interface for booking accommodations, including payment processing and email invoicing.

 ## Features

 🔍 **Search Functionality**: Users can search for accommodations based on various criteria such as location, check-in/check-out dates, and number of guests.

 🏨 **Accommodation Listings**: Displays a list of accommodations matching the search criteria, including details such as price, rating, and amenities.

 📅 **Booking Process**: Allows users to view accommodation details, select dates, and proceed with booking.

 💳 **Payment Gateway Integration**: Stripe payment gateway integration for secure and seamless payment processing.

 📧 **Email Invoicing**: Automatically sends email invoices to users upon successful booking.

 ## Technologies Used

 ⚛️ **React.js**: Frontend JavaScript library for building user interfaces.

 🔄 **React Query**: Library for fetching and caching data in React applications.

 📝 **React Hook Form**: Library for flexible and efficient form validation in React.

 🔄 **Redux**: Predictable state container for managing application state.

-🛠️ **Node.js & Express**: Backend framework for building RESTful APIs 🍃 **Mongoose**: MongoDB object modeling tool designed to work in an asynchronous environment.
+🛠️ **Node.js & Express**: Backend framework for building RESTful APIs.

+🍃 **Mongoose**: MongoDB object modeling tool designed to work in an asynchronous environment.

 🔑 **JWT (JSON Web Tokens)**: Standard for securely transmitting information between parties.

 💳 **Stripe**: Payment processing platform for online businesses.

 📧 **Nodemailer**: Module for sending emails with Node.js.

 ☁️ **Cloudinary**: Cloud-based image and video management service.

 🔍 **Yup**: JavaScript schema builder for value parsing and validation.

 ## Getting Started

 🛠️ To get started with the Booking.com clone:

-1. **Clone the Repository**: `git clone https://github.com/devloperpiyush/booking.com.git`
+1. **Clone the Repository**: `git clone https://github.com/your-username/booking.com-clone.git`
 2. **Navigate to the Project Directory**: `cd booking.com-clone`
 3. **Install Dependencies**: `npm install`
 4. **Start the Frontend Development Server**: `npm start`